-- PSE Strategies only

-- √ PSE Strategies + Health Promotion

-- PSE Strategies + Health Promotion + Direct Education
+✔ PSE Strategies + Health Promotion PSE Strategies + Health Promotion + Direct Education

-Include brief description of policy, system, or environmental strategy, settings where strategy will be implemented, and potential reach.
 In addition to the "Healthy Pantry Snapshot" assessment tool the Healthy Pantry Initiative includes "Strategies for Encouraging Healthy Choices at the Pantry".
 This intervention will evaluate current policies, systems, and environment within the pantries and encourage pantry staff to adopt strategies such as; providing healthy pick informational cards and recipe cards for pantry clients, posting health and nutrition related signage in high traffic areas of the pantry, placing healthier food options at eye level in pantries that incorporate client choice, and hosting cooking demonstrations in partnership with NyECC staff.
 These strategies will be evaluated and implemented at three pantries.
-Pantries identified so far are Pahrump Valley United Methodist Church, Salvation Army Pahrump, Salvation Army Tonopah and Path of Hope.
+Pantries identified so far are Pahrump Valley United Methodist Church, Salvation Army Pahrump, Salvation Army Tonopah, and Path of Hope.